sarnold/repolite/README.rst

 * documentation: add sphinx docs - **Done**
 * testing: create some unittests

+Optional ``git`` configuration options:

+:pull_with_rebase: global option, useful when upstream history gets rewritten
+                   and fast-forward pull fails (see repo-level option)
+:repo_use_rebase: same as above, but per-repository instead of global
+:repo_has_lfs_files: if True, runs ``git-lfs install`` after cloning
+                     (requires ``git-lfs`` to be installed first)
+:repo_init_submodules: it True, initializes git submodules in that repository

 Once installed, running ``repolite`` without any local configuration file will use the (internal) example configuration, ie, running it without any arguments will clone the example repos to a subdirectory ``ext/`` in the